slowburn-dev/DataConfig/Misc/Docs/Source/Design.md

   - DataConfig API are `UObject` free and stack friendly.
   - Built-in features serve as examples and sensible defaults.
 Users are expected to write on their own `Reader/Writer/Handlers`.

-- Favor idiomatic, user friendly, small code size over runtime performance.
+- Runtime performance is **not** top priority.

   We expect users to use DataConfig in a offline, editor only scenario.
 In this use case we favor some other aspects over runtime performance:

-    - Follow [UE4 coding conventions][2] and keep core dependency to only `Core` and `CoreUObject`.
+  - Idiomatic.
+We follow [UE4 c++ coding conventions][2] and keep core dependency to only `Core` and `CoreUObject`.

-  - When processing invalid data and invalid API usage DataConfig should not crash.
+  - Friendly.
+When processing invalid data and invalid API usage DataConfig should not crash.
 It should fail explicitly with detailed context and diagnostics.
-  - DataConfig try not to don't expose template API. `TDcJsonReader` is explicit instantiated with its definition in private files.
+  - Small code size / fast compile time.
+DataConfig try not to don't expose template API. `TDcJsonReader` is explicit instantiated with its definition in private files.

 - Works with whatever property system supports.

   The idea is that DataConfig supports everything that can be marked with `UCLASS/USTRUCT/UPROPERTY/UENUM` macros, which covers the full data model of the property system.